Relishing winter in Duluth

 The John Beargrease Sled Dog Marathon starts in Duluth.

-Or watch the Harbor City Roller Dames in a roller-skate battle or the University of Minnesota-Duluth Bulldogs play hockey; the men were Division I champions in 2011 and the women most recently in 2010.
+Or watch the Harbor City Roller Dames in a roller-skate battle or the always-good University of Minnesota-Duluth Bulldogs play hockey.

 We've been to Duluth many times in winter.
 Once, a friend and I went up on a Thursday to get midweek rates at Spirit Mountain, which has long, undulating slopes and a spectacular view of St. Louis Bay and Canal Park.